 What is TIG Welding?

-GTAW, also known as tungsten inert gas (TIG) welding, is a welding process that uses a non-consumable tungsten electrode to produce welds.
-It is protected from oxidation or atmospheric contamination by an inert shielding gas (argon or helium).
-TIG welding is commonly used for welding thin sections of stainless steel and non-ferrous metals like aluminum, magnesium, and copper alloys.
+GTAW, or tungsten inert gas (TIG) welding, is a welding process that uses a non-consumable tungsten electrode to produce welds.
+An inert shielding gas (argon or helium) protects it from oxidation or atmospheric contamination.
+We commonly use TIG welding to join thin sections of stainless steel and non-ferrous metals such as aluminum, magnesium, and copper alloys.

 Applications of TIG Welding

 TIG welding is a widely used process in various industries, particularly in aerospace, automotive, repair, and art fields.
-It is particularly effective in welding thin workpieces, particularly nonferrous metals, and is suitable for small diameter, thin wall tubing.
+It is particularly effective in welding thin workpieces, especially nonferrous metals, and it is suitable for small-diameter, thin-wall tubing.

 TIG welding is particularly useful in repairing tools and dies made of aluminum and magnesium.
 The process is particularly useful in welding refractory, sheet, and reactive materials.